-From March 1998 to March 1999 over 2000 Kosovar people were killed as a result of the Serb government’s policies in Kosovo.
-During the summer of 1998 250,000 Kosovar Albanians were forced from their homes as villages and crops were destroyed.
+The death toll mounted on all sides, particularly between March 1998 and March 1999.
+During the summer of 1998 250,000 Kosovar Albanians were reportedly forced from their homes as villages and crops were destroyed.
 By April 1999 over 380,000 refugees had fled Kosovo!

 Such a humanitarian crisis resulted in NATO intervention and 78 days of NATO air strikes and cruise missile strikes upon Serbian targets in both Kosovo and Serbia from March 24th, 1999 to June 11th, 1999 under Operation Allied Force (air defences, air bases, ground forces and high value military targets such as the Serbian Army HQ in Belgrade which was more a show of force than a strategic target.
 It remains a bombed out shell today as a memorial of sorts against “NATO aggression”).
 Facilities were only hit if assessed to be making an effective contribution to the overall Yugoslav military effort (many targets were not subject to air strikes due to the high risk of civilian casualties – especially when military equipment was stored in a civilian area).
 A small number of air strikes were also conducted in Montenegro but this region was seen to have lesser strategic value and was not a key focus of NATO strategy.